Skip to main content

 When it comes to large purchases like cars and homes, having a deep understanding of your financial situation is a necessity.

-“The moment you start thinking about buying a new car, that’s when you need to start going over your personal budget and seeing how much you can afford,” said Michael Meganck, Retail Auto relationship management director, West Market for Wells Fargo Auto.
+“The moment you start thinking about buying a new car, that’s when you need to start going over your personal budget and seeing how much you can afford,” said Mike Meganck, Retail Auto relationship management director, West Market, for Wells Fargo Auto.
 “Buying a vehicle is an exciting experience, but it can also be overwhelming.
 Start with the basics: what you can afford, how you plan to use the vehicle, what size you need, gas mileage.”

 Once you have a budget you’re comfortable with, including additional costs like maintenance, insurance, registration tags, and taxes, familiarize yourself with key financing terms: